flesueur/mi-lxc/doc/TUTORIAL.md

 IV --- Designer - Specification of an infrastructure
 ======================================================

 MI-LXC allows the rapid prototyping of an infrastructure.
 The idea is to enrich the existing core rather than to start from scratch.
-Typically, the backbone, the DNS infrastructure and a minimum of access services are intended to allow the rapid bootstrapping of a new AS (so at least the transit-a, transit-b, isp-a, root-o, root-p, opendns, milxc groups, described in DETAILS.md).
+Typically, the backbone, the DNS infrastructure and a minimum of services are intended to allow the rapid bootstrapping of a new AS (so at least the transit-a, transit-b, isp-a, root-o, root-p, opendns, milxc groups, described in DETAILS.md).
 In this tutorial we will add an AS to the existing infrastructure.

 The procedure will be as follows:
 * Declare an AS number, an IP address range and a domain name for this new organization